Are you thinking about filing for divorce?

 If you fill them out on your own, you can mess up the forms.

-When this happens, the judge will force you to start the whole divorce process over from scratch.
+When this happens, the judge will force you to start the whole divorce process in Georgia over from scratch.

 Even if you are having an uncontested divorce, it’s good to at least have your attorney review your mutual separation agreement.

-The next step in the Georgia divorce process is to get your temporary court orders.
+The next step in the divorce process in Georgia is to get your temporary court orders.

 Temporary court orders get made by the family court when couples separate.